Joviviz/freeCodeCamp/01 - Responsive Web Desing/17 - Cerification Project-Product Landing Page/README.md

           <div class="desc">
             <h2 class="desc-text">Quality Assurance & Lifetime Warranty</h2>
             <p class="desc-text">
-              Our major selling point could is the strong emphasis on high-quality craftsmanship and durability.
-We offer an
+              Our primary selling point is the
+              strong emphasis on high-quality craftsmanship
-               extended warranty on our guitars, hence why we focus as one that stands behind the longevity and quality of our instruments.
+              and durability.
+We proudly offer an extended warranty on our guitars, demonstrating our commitment to the longevity and exceptional quality of our instruments.
             </p>

           </div>